anandubajith/nitc-hostel-dues/README.md

 ![Screenshot August](public/screenshot.png)

 ## Setup
-1. Install NodeJS and npm
+1. Install NodeJS and NPM

         sudo apt install nodejs npm
 2. Clone the repository and cd into it